-POL 246 - Arabs' Neighbouring Countries
+Programme Elective Courses POL 246 - Arabs' Neighboring Countries

-This course aims shedlight on the essence of the neighbouring countries, and the foreign orientation of these countries towards the Arab states because of their geographical location.
-The topics of this course will be covered by discussing the policies adopted by the neighbouring states towards the Arab countries and the ways through which the main issues are diagnosed, such as national security, border crises, water crises, minorities, development and international trade.
+This course aims to shed light on some key neighboring countries, and their foreign orientations which based on their geographical location towards the Arab countries because.
+The topics of this course will be covered through discussing the policies adopted by the neighboring states towards the Arab countries and the ways through which the main issues are diagnosed, such as national security, border crises, water crises, minorities, development and international trade.